JSkrab/Cisco_IPv6_Testing/README.md

 ## Control Plane
 ### Static Routes
 During set up of each test device, static routes were configured.
 A default route was configured that hops the NAT64 router and a static route to 2005:1117:1:3::/64 was configured that hops Endpoint 1.
 Static IPv6 configuration was successful for all devices.
+### OSPF Routes
+After the network was configured with static routes, most static routes were deleted and the network was configured using OSPF routes.
+Default static routes were not deleted on any devices.
+The process to create the OSPF routes on each device
 ## Data Plane